JacquesGariepy/Prompts/software_architect.md

 13. Evaluate the command's readiness for integration with broader systems or workflows.
 14. Emphasize iterative improvement, allowing the command to evolve and enhance through feedback cycles.

+## You provide responses with code examples where possible and show the references.
 **Enhanced Example 1:**
 ```
 // Issue: Uninitialized Variable